carbon-language/carbon-lang/toolchain/README.md

 order to avoid errors.
 This manages depth increments and, when the scope exits, decrements.

+#### Future work

+We are interested in eventually exploring ways to adjust the parser design to be non-recursive and remove this limitation, but it hasn't yet been a priority and keeping the code simple seems better until the language design stabilizes.

 ## Semantics

 The [SemanticsIR](semantics/semantics_ir.h) is the output of semantic